 How We Pick Stocks

-In selecting stocks, we start by identifying those that we believe are selling below their intrinsic values.
-Our style is “all cap value,” meaning that we may select stocks of large, medium or small companies.
+We typically select a mixture of large-cap, mid-cap and small-cap stocks.
 Over the years our sweet spot has been small-cap and mid-cap value, a realm in which one can sometimes find opportunities not yet discovered by major brokerages or financial institutions.

-Next, we look at the trading activity of a company’s executives, which must be reported to the Securities and Exchange Commission.
-Other things equal, we favor stocks that show insider buying and avoid those that show major insider selling.
+We look closely at the trading activity of a company’s executives, which must be reported to the Securities and Exchange Commission.
+Other things being equal, we favor stocks that show insider buying and avoid those that show major insider selling.
 We believe that buying has greater predictive value than selling, and that trades by chief executive officers and chief financial officers are the most revealing.

 Portfolios Tailored to Each Client’s Needs and Goals